seth-aker/typescript-plugin-tgas-local/README.md

   ]
 }
 ```
-3. **Important!** If using VSCode

-Set your workspace settings to point to the locally installed version of typescript.
+3. **Important!** If using VSCode, set your workspace settings to use the locally installed version of typescript.
 In this file: `project_root/.vscode/settings.json`
 ```json
 {
   "typescript.tsdk": "node_modules\\typescript\\lib"